Active Directory mixed configuration with LDAP synced

 </beans:bean>

-After the changes in the previous files must restart the openkm service to take effect.
+After making the changes in the previous files, you must restart the OpenKM service for them to take effect.